 You will want a pork butt that has a good fat cap on it.
 If you do not know what a fat cap is here is a simple explanation, I needed someone to explain it to me when I first started to smoke meats.
 The fat cap is the side of the pork butt that has a layer of fat on it, you do not want one that is more than a 1/4 inch thick.
 If the fat cap is more than a 1/4 inch thick then trim it to the desired thickness.

 You will want to make sure that the rest of the shoulder has good marbling to it.
 Marbling is where you have ribbons of fat throughout the meat.
 You will find that a pork butt(shoulder) has a bone in it.
 It may or may not go all the way through.
 This will help to make sure the meat is tender.

 Some people marinate their pork butt to make it more tender.
-You can use a wet marinade or a dry rub, depending upon the flavor you are going for.
-Some marinades will require that you inject them into the meat as well as soaking.
+You can use a wet marinade or a dry rub, depending on the flavor you are going for.
+Some marinades will require that you inject them into the meat as well as soak.

 You need to know what your grill or smoker is capable of doing before you begin.
 Look at how it is set up and decide if it can ha